-5 CREDIBLE OPTIONS ASSESSED
+4. CREDIBLE OPTIONS ASSESSED

-5.1 Assessment of Network Solutions
+4.1.
+Assessment of Network Solutions

-Energex has identified three credible network options that will address the identified need.
+Energex has identified three credible network options that would address the identified need, are commercially and technically feasible and can be implemented in sufficient time to meet the identified need.

-5.1.1 Option A: Replace end of life TR1, 33kV and 11kV switchgear
+4.1.1.
+Option A: Replace end of life TR1, 33kV and 11kV switchgear